percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

    compact = 0
    recover_binlog_info = 1

 Now that you have a full backup, you can make an incremental backup based on it.
-Use a command such as the following:
+Use the following command:

 .. code-block:: bash